s-zeid/DerpScrubber/README.markdown

  * `height` - CSS height value for the entire widget (required)

  * `barSize` - CSS width or height value for the scrubber bar if you want it to be smaller than the entire widget

  * `barBG` - CSS background value for the scrubber bar

  * `highlightBG` - CSS background value for the highlighted portion of the bar (required if you want your users to see the value)

  * `outerBG` - CSS background value for the area outside of the scrubber bar (only applicable if `barSize` is less than `height`) (applied to the root element with the `DerpScrubber` class, not to `.DerpScrubber_outer`)

- * `availableBG` - CSS background value for the available portion of the bar, if different from the bar background
+ * `availableBG` - CSS background value for the available portion of the bar, if you want it to be different from the bar background

  * `handle` - CSS background value for the scrubber handle, or an already-made element to use as the handle, or null or any other value that truth-tests to false if no handle is desired

  * `clickable` - Boolean value specifying whether the scrubber bar will respond to being clicked on or dragged (defaults to `true`)

 The scrubber bar is **disabled** by default, in order to give you time to add it to the page.